holab-hku/MetaQuad/README.md

 # MetaQuad
 MetaQuad: Shared Informative Variants Discovery in Metagenomic Samples

-MetaQuad is a tool that can detect **shared informative variants** in a population of shotgun metagenomic data.
-It uses a binomial mixture model to assess the informative variants among background noise.
-False positive mutations can be significanly reduced via MetaQuad.
-MetaQuad is incorporated from [MQuad](https://github.com/single-cell-genetics/MQuad), and extended to support shotgun metagenomic data.
+MetaQuad is a tool designed to detect **shared informative variants** in a population of shotgun metagenomic data.
+It uses a density clustering model to assess the informative variants among background noise.
+MetaQuad is an extension of [MQuad](https://github.com/single-cell-genetics/MQuad), specifically tailored to support shotgun metagenomic data.

-A recommended pipeline for MetaQuad:
+We recommend the following pipeline for using MetaQuad:

-  1. filter and align reads from shotgun metaganomic sequencing to a reference database with some alignment tools, including bwa and bowtie2.
-Recommended suffix for the final files are ".filtered.sorted.bam". <br/>
+  1. Filter and align reads from shotgun metagenomic sequencing to a reference database using alignment tools such as bwa or bowtie2.
+The recommended suffix for the final files is ".filtered.sorted.bam". <br/>

-  2. pileup variant with [cellsnp-lite](https://github.com/single-cell-genetics/cellsnp-lite). <br/> Recommended parameter: minMAF = 0.02 and minCOUNT = 100.
-A higher value is recommended as the computation time of subsequent steps can be significantly reduced.
+  2. Pile up variants using [cellsnp-lite](https://github.com/single-cell-genetics/cellsnp-lite). <br/> with the following recommended parameters: minMAF = 0.02 and minCOUNT = 100.
+A higher value is recommended to reduce computation time for subsequent steps.

-  3. detect informative mutations with MetaQuad.
-Recommended parameter: minSample = 5% of total sample size and num_of_clusters >= 2.
+  3. Detect informative mutations using MetaQuad, with the following recommended parameters: minSample = 5% of the total sample size and num_of_clusters >= 2.